barryclark/jekyll-now/_posts/2019-03-08-making-ml-waves.md

 Presentation slides are available to the public domain at - [Haufe Group AWS Summit ML Presentation](https://bit.ly/2tVJruz)

-We haven't gotten to ML tsunami status yet, but we're getting there.
+We haven't reached ML tsunami status yet, but we're getting there.
 Stay tuned for more ML stories.